How Tall Were the Vikings?

 Things to Keep in Mind About the Vikings.

 It is important to note that Viking Age Scandinavia was a stratified society.
-Historian Neil Price recently proposed in an article for National Geographic that Viking Age Scandinavian society was set up more like the plantation system in the Southern U.S. states before the American Civil War than anything else.
+Historian Neil Price proposed in an article for National Geographic that Viking Age Scandinavian society was set up more like the plantation system in the Southern U.S. states before the American Civil War than anything else.

 “This was a slave economy,” Price explains.
 “Slavery has received hardly any attention in the past 30 years, but now we have opportunities using archaeological tools to change this.”

 Due to the inequalities of Viking Age Scandinavian societies, the more prosperous and healthier members of the community would have grown taller than their servants and slaves.
-Also to note is the fact that the Vikings had to import slaves to meet the demands of their farming system, so there was a lot of intermixing of populations going on that could have affected heights.
+Also worth noting is that the Vikings had to import slaves to meet the demands of their farming system, resulting in significant intermixing of populations that could have influenced heights.

-Another point to note is defining what the word Viking means, what the word describes, and how that might affect how we interpret the findings.
-If we use the word Viking to describe all Scandinavians of the Viking Age, then the sources and evidence discussed above make sense and satisfactorily answer our question.
-However, if we restrict our meaning of the word Viking to only those who left and roved foreign lands, we will find the above discussion lacking in every respect.
+Another point to note is defining what the word 'Viking' means, what it describes, and how that might affect our interpretation of the findings.
+If we use the word ‘Viking ’ to describe all Scandinavians of the Viking Age, then the sources and evidence discussed above make sense and satisfactorily answer our question.
+However, if we restrict our meaning of the word ‘Viking’ to only those who left and roved foreign lands, we will find the above discussion lacking in many respects.

 The Takeaway.